Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: The multipartite EPR scenario

 In a quantum common-cause multipartite EPR scenario, then, Bob and the Alices share a quantum system, and for each $i \in \{1,\ldots,k\}$, the $i$-th Alice is allowed to perform on her share of the system generalised measurements represented by the set $\{\{M_{a_i|x_i}\}_{a_i}\}_{x_i}$.
 Then, Bob's unnormalised states can be realised as $\sigma_{a_1...a_k|x_1...x_k}=\text{tr}_{A_1...A_k} \{ (M_{a_1|x_1} \otimes ... \otimes M_{a_k|x_k} \otimes \id) \rho\}$, where $\rho$ is the quantum state of the shared system.
 These quantumly-realised assemblages are formalised as follows: \begin{defn}\textbf{Multipartite quantum assemblage.}\\ An assemblage $\As_{\A_1\ldots\A_k|\X_1\ldots\X_k} $ has a quantum realisation iff there exist Hilbert spaces $\cH_{A_i} $ with $i \in \{1,\ldots,k\}$, a state $\rho$ in $\mathcal{H}_{A_1} \otimes \ldots \otimes \cH_{A_k} \otimes \mathcal{H}_B$, and a POVM $\{M_{a_i|x_i}\}_{a_i \in \A}$ on $\mathcal{H}_{A_i}$ for each $x_i \in \X$ and $i \in \{1, \ldots, k\}$, such that

 for all $a_1,\ldots,a_k \in \A$ and $x_1, \ldots, x_k \in \X$. \end{defn}

 In analogy to the bipartite case, a multipartite assemblage is LOSR-free if the parties (Alices and Bob) can generate it using local operations (classical and quantum) and classical shared randomness.
 The elements of an LOSR-free assemblage can be decomposed as $\sigma_{a_1\ldots a_k|x_1\ldots x_k}=\sum_{\lambda} p(\lambda) p^{1}(a_1|x_1,\lambda) \ldots p^{k}(a_k|x_k,\lambda) \, \sigma_{\lambda}$, where $p^{j}(a_j|x_j,\lambda)$ is a conditional probability distribution for the $j$-th Alice for every $\lambda$, and $\sigma_{\lambda}$ are unnormalised quantum states which, similarly to the bipartite case, satisfy $\tr{\sum_\lambda \sigma_\lambda}{} = 1$.
-Assemblages that are LOSR-free are `useless' resources, which cannot be nonclassical, and are called unsteerable in the literature.
-A multipartite free assemblage is sometimes defined differently in the literature \cite{uola2020quantum,exposure}.
+Notice that this definition of a free multipartite assemblage coincides with the definition of an ``unsteerable multipartite assemblage'' in Refs.~\cite{cavalcanti2011unified,cavalcanti2015detection,cavalcanti2016quantum}, in the sense of ``fully unsteerable''\footnote{This is in analogy to a fully-separable quantum state \cite{LOCCentang}.}.
+Therefore our LOSR underpinning of the resource-theoretic understanding of assemblages coincides with what people in the literature understand as a ``totally-useless assemblage".
+Notice, however, that unlike in Ref.~\cite{exposure}, we do not render unsteerable assemblages where the correlations observed among the Alices' measurement outputs are non-classical.
 In Section~\ref{sec:relwork-multi}, we review different definitions of a multipartite free assemblage and compare them to our approach.